11 Top-Rated Caverns in Texas

 8. Wonder World Cave and Adventure Park

-The first show cave in Texas, Wonder World Cave is a popular place to visit for above and below-ground attractions.
+Wonder World Cave is known as the first show cave in Texas and is a popular place to visit for above and below-ground attractions.
 This earthquake-created cave has hosted visitors for over a hundred years.
-Wonder World Cave offers a single tour that explores underground and highlights the many natural features of the cave.
+Wonder World Cave offers a single tour that explores the underground and highlights the many natural features of the cave.
 Knowledgeable guides lead these underground tours, traversing concrete pathways illuminated by lights.

 Wonder World Cave and Adventure Park is in San Marcos, halfway between Austin and San Antonio.
 It's the above-ground things to do at Wonder World Cave that also make this cave one of the most popular in Texas.
 An Anti-Gravity House, Observation Tower, and a train ride through a wildlife park are a few of the other attractions at Wonder World Cave.

-A combination ticket for all attractions, including a cave tour, offers the best value to experience Wonder World Cave and Adventure Park.
+A combination ticket for all attractions, including a cave tour, offers the best value for experiencing Wonder World Cave and Adventure Park.
 The adventure park also features a petting zoo that is free to visit.
 Several picnic areas at the park also encourage families to bring packed lunches.

 Kickapoo Cavern is less developed than other show caves in Texas.
 The tours last approximately three hours, and visitors traverse muddy and challenging terrain.
 Visitors need to bring two sources of light into the cave for their underground visits.
 While these tours attract a dependable crowd, cave tours are not the defining thing to do at this unique state park in Texas.